 When it comes to 1440p 144hz freesync monitors – its hard to call any of these monitors ‘budget’.
 These are top of the line monitors that really do make any game look sleek and ultra crisp.

 These types of monitors really are the jack of all trades when it comes to features, but it all comes to an expensive price that the biggest of budgets will only be able to afford.
-The LG 34UC98-W is the best monitor available on the market in 2017, period.
+The LG 34UC98-W is the best monitor available on the market, period.
 This future-proofed monitor has all the features you could possibly want – including a 34” curved IPS monitor running at 1440p, thunderbolt connectivity as well as USB 3.0, and the ability to Screen Split thanks to its PIP mode.
 When it comes to adjustability – the LG 34UC98-W can be manoeuvred to just the way you want it, with a super-handy height and tilt adjustable stand.
 This monitor isn’t just for the extreme gamers, this monitor is a perfect fit for professional day to day use in photography, graphic design thanks to its highly accurate color gamut with a sRGB over 99%!
 If you want a monitor that is built to impress – look no further than this 34” ultrawide curved 1440p FreeSync monitor.

 4k FreeSync monitors are pretty spectacular, not just in performance but also the price!
 Theres not plenty of options on the market, but this really isn’t a problem as theres one 4k FreeSync monitor that really stands out from the competitors – the ViewSonic XG2700 28” 60Hz IPS 4k FreeSync gaming monitor.

-We think the ASUS ROG SWIFT PG279Q 144-165Hz G-sync monitor is possibly the best (non-curved) gaming monitor available to purchase in 2017.
+We think the ASUS ROG SWIFT PG279Q 144-165Hz G-sync monitor is possibly the best (non-curved) gaming monitor available to purchase.
 It may be hard to drop $900 on a gaming monitor but we have heard countless times those who take the plunge rarely regret the purchase!
 This 144Hz G-sync monitor in particular has a seriously crisp 1440p panel as well as a blisteringly quick 1ms response time for a 27” IPS panel – making it perfect for gaming to give you the competitive advantage.

 G-sync is the equivalent of AMDs FreeSync technology – aimed to simply fix screen tearing (not fps), and we think it’s a real godsend.
 If you want the full lowdown on G Sync technology take a look at this page.
 Personally I use a G Sync monitor and I just can’t play without a G Sync monitor now, that’s how much of a different it makes for me.
 A simple way to explain the difference between using a G Sync monitor compared to a standard gaming monitor is like using a standard HDD and using a SSD – once you use it you’ll never revert back to the old way.